Overlap in Welding – What Is It? And How to Prevent It

 weld defect overlap

-Ideally, the base metals and filler metal melt and fuse into each other to create a weld joint.
+Technically speaking, this overlap results from the surplus filler material spreading around the bead.
+This is in contrast to an ideal weld, where the base metals and filler metal melt and fuse into each other to create a solid joint.

-An overflowing swimming pool is a good analogy since we are already talking about a pool.
-When surplus water exceeds a pool’s capacity, it flows out of the pool and onto surfaces where it should not be.
+To help visualize, think of an overflowing swimming pool.
+When surplus water exceeds a pool’s capacity, it flows out onto surfaces where it shouldn’t be.

 4 Main Causes of Overlap & How to Prevent it